KOCO-TV: Sports programming

 Sports programming on KOCO-TV is sourced solely through ABC's ESPN-managed sports programming unit, ESPN on ABC.
-Through ABC's television contract with the Big 12 Conference, channel 5 serves as the primary over-the-air rightsholder to college football games involving the Oklahoma Sooners and the Oklahoma State Cowboys.
+Through ABC's television contracts with the Southeastern Conference and the Big 12 Conference, channel 5 serves as the primary over-the-air rightsholder to college football games involving the Oklahoma Sooners and the Oklahoma State Cowboys.
 The station's sports department also produces local pre-game and post-game shows that air around ABC-televised Sooners and Cowboys games, as well as a regular season preview show covering both teams that airs each August.
-(Over-the-air regular season Sooners and Cowboys games not shown on KOCO air instead on KOKH-TV by way of Fox's partial broadcast television rights to the Big 12.)
+(Over-the-air regular season Cowboys games and Sooners games until 2023, not shown on KOCO air instead on KOKH-TV by way of Fox's partial broadcast television rights to the Big 12.)
 In September 1982, after the Tenth Circuit U.S. Court of Appeals issued a stay of a district court order that ruled network and cable contracts for college football telecasts reached by the National Collegiate Athletic Association (NCAA) to be in violation of antitrust rules, the University of Oklahoma sold KOCO-TV the local television rights to a game between the Sooners and the USC Trojans under arrangement with the Katz Agency sports management firm.
 The court's delay in acting on the case and time constraints thereof led to the university abandoning its effort to telecast the game on KOCO.